The Holy Rosary

 Contemplating the Face of Christ

-by Most Reverend Raymond L. Burke D.D, J.C.D.
+by His Eminence Raymond Leo Cardinal Burke D.D, J.C.D.

 Praying the Holy Rosary is integral to the spiritual practices of Marian Catechists.
 Already at the stage of pre-commitment, candidates for the Marian Catechist Apostolate are instructed to begin to pray daily five decades of the Rosary.
 The central place of the Rosary in the spiritual life of Marian Catechists is most understandable, for the purpose of the Marian Catechist Apostolate is twofold: first, the cultivation of a deep devotion to the Holy Eucharist and the Blessed Virgin Mary, and of a special loyalty to the Vicar of Christ, our Holy Father; and, second, the teaching of the Catholic faith, personally and through the communications media.
 (Marian Catechist Manual, pp. 1 and 7) Our Blessed Mother, the first and best disciple of Christ, Son of God and her Son, has one only desire: to lead us to Christ.
 She expressed so clearly and eloquently this desire at the Wedding Feast of Cana, when she instructed the wine stewards: “Do whatever he tells you” (John 2:5).
 It should come as no surprise that the late Father John A. Hardon, S.J., beloved and saintly founder of the Marian Catechist Apostolate, chose these words of our Blessed Mother as the motto for the Apostolate, for, if Marian Catechists are to bring Christ to others, they must first know, love and obey Christ in their lives.